Drugstore Cowboy: Casting

-Filming locations
+Filming

-Drugstore Cowboy was filmed mainly around Portland, Oregon, including in an area in the Pearl District that used to be a railyard, with a viaduct going over it.
+Drugstore Cowboy was filmed mainly around Portland, Oregon, including an area in the Pearl District that used to be a railyard, with a viaduct going over it.
 The Lovejoy Columns, which formerly held up the viaduct and feature outsider artwork, are featured in the movie.
 The initial drugstore scene was filmed at the Nob Hill Pharmacy on NW Glisan Street.
+Prior to filming, Van Sant and the principal actors spent time together doing rehearsals and visiting the filming locations together.
+Lynch said of the rehearsals: "What Gus wanted from those rehearsals was for us to become a family, so that when we got to shooting 19 year-old Heather Graham wouldn’t be starstruck around Matt Dillon.
+We had gotten over those things, and we became a coven of actors who were hanging out and saying these lines and playing around together.
+That I thought was genius."